du2x/du2x.github.io/_posts/2016-04-14-most-harmful-camalities-types.markdown

 ## [65] "summary: october 31"    "summary: sept.
 18"
 ```

-The records with thoses values as event type are useless for the answer we want, so it`s reasonable  removing them from  data frame.
+The records with thoses values as event type are useless for the goal of this article, so it`s reasonable removing them from data frame.

 ```R
 storm_data <- storm_data[!grepl('summary', storm_data$EVTYPE), ]